ceu-lang/pico-ceu/examples/race/README.md

 17. Emiting the Game over message
 18. Awaiting for a key press
 19. Restarting the application

-> pico-Céu is a tiny programming environment for visual and interactive applications such as video games.
-It is composed of the programming language Céu and minimalist libraries for input, graphics, network, and sound.

 ## Installation
 First of all, you need to install pico-Céu.
 Simply download the last stable release of Céu-Maker from [https://github.com/ceu-lang/ceu-maker/releases](https://github.com/ceu-lang/ceu-maker/releases) and double click on the downloaded exe.
 Choose the destination folder in the installer window and click *Install*.
 When the installation complets, two folders, one containing the binary from pico-Céu and other the code examples will be opened.